TheDinosour/Chris_BlueStampPortfolio/index.md

 **Figure 2, picture of my project from the back**

+The following video shows me taking a test picture as well as a close up of my mirror, showing my OLED.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BJ6p8OBOhrs?si=zfvmQkON6X7zWjP6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-### Components Added:
-Mirror, 3D printed glasses, hinge x2, and other 3d printed parts

 ### How the Components Work:
-I look through my mirror which reflects my vision to my OLED and since mirrors rotate the image, I flipped the direction of my OLED.
+I added Mirror, 3D printed glasses, hinge x2, and other 3d printed parts.
+My parts work together when I look through my mirror which reflects my vision to my OLED and since mirrors rotate an image, I flipped the direction of my OLED.
 My Raspberry Pi connects to my phone using bluetooth with an app called blue dot, a big blue button that takes a picture when I click the big blue button.
 All of this works through bluetooth, communication using ultra-high frequency radio waves.

 ### Challenges
 I realized the tutorial lied and he couldn't actually see the text on the screen since it was too close, so I solved this challenge by using a mirror to increase the distance between my eye and my OLED.
 When I was putting my parts together, I started off super gluing the back of my raspberry pi to the inside of my glasses which made the wires stick out into my head, I got some help from an instructor and I used a dremel to cut a hole in my glasses so I could super glue some pin headers and my raspberry pi would stay on by being connected to my pin headers, then I had to dremel a hole into the side so that I could put my camera wire through.

 ### Whats Next:
-I plan on making a voice detection system and adding some more functions to my OLED.

-### What I learned
-I learned a lot about Raspberry Pi's, cameras, OLEDs, got better at CADing, soldering, and most importantly I learned a lot of patience in all my time at bluestamp since my Raspberry Pi was so darn SLOW.

-### What I hope to learn after BSE
-I hope to learn more about Mechanical Engineering and software - mainly coding.
+I plan on making a voice detection system and adding some more functions to my OLED mainly to balance both sides of my glasses because one side is a few pounds heavier than the other side.
+I learned a lot about Raspberry Pi's, cameras, OLEDs, got better at CADing, soldering, and most importantly I've gained a lot of patience in all my time at Bluestamp since my Raspberry Pi was so dang SLOW.
+My Raspberry Pi is really slow because it has 512 mega bytes of ram, meaning it has less memory and needs to read my SD-card really often.
+In the future, I hope to learn more about CADing and software such as coding.

 # Second Milestone - Transparent OLED